tweaselORG/ReportHAR/templates/web/en/complaint.typ

 As far as I can tell, the website is operated by {{ complaintOptions.controllerAddress }}.#footnote[{{ complaintOptions.controllerAddressSourceUrl | safe }}] I am thus assuming them to be the websites's controller.
 Should this assumption be incorrect, my complaint is directed against the actual controller of the website.

-I am a user of the website on my personal device.
-The device is only used by me personally.
+I am a regular user of the website in a browser profile that is only used by me personally.

 {% else %}
 I am hereby asking you to investigate the website "{{ analysis.website.name }}" (hereinafter: "the website").

+As far as I can tell, the website is operated by {{ complaintOptions.controllerAddress }}.#footnote[{{ complaintOptions.controllerAddressSourceUrl | safe }}] I am thus assuming them to be the website's controller.
+Should this assumption be incorrect, my request is directed against the actual controller of the website.
 As far as I can tell, the website is operated by {{ complaintOptions.controllerAddress }}.#footnote[{{ complaintOptions.controllerAddressSourceUrl | safe }}] I am thus assuming them to be the website's controller.
 Should this assumption be incorrect, my request is directed against the actual controller of the website.
 {% endif %}